nextflow-io/nextflow/docs/script.rst

 .. tip:: The ``copyTo`` method mimics the semantic of the Linux command ``cp -r <source> <target>``, with the following caveats: Unix BASH distinguish between paths having or not having and ending slash, for example:
   ``/some/path/name`` and ``/some/path/name/``.
 The first locates a regular file while the latter identifies a directory location.
-With Nextflow, due to Java files API implementation, this not possibles and both strings represents the same path.
+With Nextflow, due to Java files API implementation, this is not possibles and both strings represents the same path.
   If that path exists on the file systems it is handled accordingly (as a regular file or as a directory).
 If the path does not exist, it is supposed to locate a regular file (and any parent directory will be created automatically).